-There are many variations of the classic Christmas carol, “The Twelve Days of Christmas,” but they all have one thing in common—many different birds.
-From the partridge in a pear tree to turtle doves, French hens, swans, geese, and more, the carol references a wide range of birds.
-But why are birds so prominent in this carol to give as gifts, and what real wild birds were the inspiration?
+There are various versions of the beloved Christmas carol, “The Twelve Days of Christmas,” but they all share a common theme – the inclusion of numerous different types of birds.
+From the partridge in a pear tree to turtle doves, French hens, swans, geese, and more, the carol mentions a diverse array of birds.
+However, have you ever wondered why this Christmas carol specifically emphasizes birds as gifts, and which actual wild birds served as the inspiration?

 About the “Twelve Days of Christmas”